luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-11-16-on-loneliness.md

 Even if one were to completely dismiss these phenomena, claiming that it is something **exclusive** to the northern hemisphere/Anglosphere, it is interesting to analyze something that could potentially happen in my country and Latin America in general.

-However, it seems that [loneliness](https://elpais.com/sociedad/2023-03-19/el-nuevo-perfil-de-la-soledad-joven-y-precario.html){:.external -link} [is](https://www.perfil.com/noticias/elobservador/la-epidemia-de-soledad.phtml){:.external-link} [a](https://www.aceprensa. com/sociedad/cada-vez-tenemos-menos-amigos-cercanos/){:.external-link} a growing problem also in Latin America and Spain.
+Nevertheless, it seems that [loneliness](https://elpais.com/sociedad/2023-03-19/el-nuevo-perfil-de-la-soledad-joven-y-precario.html){:.external -link} [is](https://www.perfil.com/noticias/elobservador/la-epidemia-de-soledad.phtml){:.external-link} [a](https://www.aceprensa. com/sociedad/cada-vez-tenemos-menos-amigos-cercanos/){:.external-link} a growing problem also in Latin America and Spain.

 Some excerpts from the previous links: